terichadbourne/e28/p1/README.md

 ## Notes for instructor
+The theme of this game will make a lot more sense if you soak in my [Toilet Transcripts](http://toilettranscripts.com) website first.

 I hadn't thought to prevent my computer from picking the same word twice in a row before watching your video, but I didn't directly reference your code while adding this feature.
-Great idea!
+Thanks for the idea!

-The theme of this game will make a lot more sense if you soak in my [Toilet Transcripts](http://toilettranscripts.com) website first.
+I closed out [my issue](https://github.com/susanBuck/e28-fall19/issues/69) after getting some helpful suggestions from classmates that increased the efficiency of my code but didn't answer my underlying question.
+I'm still curious whether there's a simpler way to reference a bunch of elements in Vue without components and without being a context where `event.target` is available. ¯_(ツ)_/¯